ZS041/dungeonscroller/README.md

 ## How to Play

 The game is live hosted at the link included.
 If you wish to develop or run the game locally, you can clone the repository.
-No frameworks or packages are needed, all scripts are imported or included.
+No frameworks or packages are needed, all scripts are included.